Norwich Bar Billiards

 1. OBJECT OF THE GAME

-2. MECHANINCS OF THE GAME
+2. MECHANICS OF THE GAME

 2a.
 OPENING BREAK-OFF SHOT